e-Contract/ethereum-resource-adapter/README.md

 ## JSF Tag Library

-The project delivers a JSF Tag Library for validation and conversation of Ethereum types.
+The project delivers a JSF Tag Library for validation and conversion of Ethereum types.

 Example input validation of an Ethereum address:
 ```